winton/captcha/README.markdown

 captcha
 =======

 A Google-style captcha generator for Rails.
+Rmagick required.

 Install